Kernel Shares & ETFs: A new way to invest in the US share market

 Like all other Kernel products, Shares & ETFs features some of the lowest fees on the market.
 For more details, you can see our fee calculator.

-Kernel’s platform features over 500 companies to choose from, so that you can diversify your portfolio and build your core-satellite investment portfolio with just a few clicks.
+Kernel’s platform features over 3,000 Shares & ETFs to choose from, so that you can diversify your portfolio and build your core-satellite investment portfolio with just a few clicks.

 Funds that are listed and traded on a stock exchange, typically tracking an index or a specific sector, but can also be actively managed.
 ETFs allow investors to buy a basket of assets (like shares or bonds) in a single transaction, and they can be bought or sold while the share market is open from other holders.